 Schwenks/Bauers

 But more can be said of the Schwenk family of George C.’s wife.
 In 1779 Abraham Schwenk lived in Claytonville, the home of Henry Mack and Jacob L. Reiff a hundred years later.
-He subsequently bought a large farm in Frederick Township at Delphi, also called Zieglerville Station where he built a tannery and farmed till about 1808.
-Subsequent to that he owned 176 acres in Skippack Township along the Perkiomen Creek opposite Schwenksville.
+He subsequently bought a large farm in Frederick Township at Delphi, also called Zieglerville Station, where he built a tannery and farmed till about 1808.
+After that he owned 176 acres in Skippack Township along the Perkiomen Creek opposite Schwenksville.
 The Schwenks were members of Keeley's Lutheran Church to which Abraham Schwenk gave the ground on which the Lutheran Church was erected in Schwenksville.
 His estate was divided equally among nine children.
 In the will his daughter who married George Reiff is sometimes named Maria, sometimes Mary.
-Intermixing Mennonites and Lutherans as in Maria Schwenk’s family occurred also with Andrew and Henry Mack’s brother Peter, who was a Lutheran minister in Hummelstown in the 1880’s.
+Intermixing Mennonites and Lutherans, as in Maria Schwenk’s family, occurred also with Andrew and Henry Mack’s brother Peter, who was a Lutheran minister in Hummelstown in the 1880’s.

 “My father was always willing to pay a bill which he did know was correct in all its items.
 I can recall my father sent me to Norristown for a load of feed with 3 horses and in making the turn at Jeffersonville, through my carelessness, I tore off another man’s wheel of his wagon.
 The man went to my father and told him what I done and demanded him to pay the damage and father was willing.
 As I grew older I came to realize that extreme carefulness has been one of the foundation stones of my father’s success” (Letter of 27 Jan 1929).